pschatzmann/arduino-libopus/README.md

 - Added the projects to the src directory
 - Symlinked the header files into src
 - Symlinked additional header subdirectories
-- Moved offending code which was platform specific or contained a main() to the removed directory
+- Moved offending code which was platform specific or contained a main() to the /removed directory
+- Renamed all config.h to opus_config.h to avoid conflicts with the standard Arduino environment
-- Added a config.h to the src directory and to src/liboggz
+- Added a opus_config.h to the src directory
+- Replaced #ifdef HAVE_CONFIG_H with #if defined(HAVE_CONFIG_H) || defined(ARDUINO) to make sure the config is used